SNWCreations/AACMD/README.md

 Now you can use `CustomModelData` NBT on items.

+However, this NBT will just make the "missing texture" rendered if you don't have a resource pack associated with the custom model data value you uses.

 The texture path (in resource location format) just like vanilla armor texture path, but there are some changes:
 - Namespace changed to `aacmd`, the namespace of this mod.